5p- Syndrome Resources for Newly Diagnosed Families

 Most likely, the first time you heard the term Cri du Chat or 5p- syndrome was the day someone you love received the diagnosis.
 At Cri du Chat Research Foundation, we try to take some of the fear out of the diagnosis by providing information not only for new families but also for all families as their children continue to grow older.
 If you don’t find answers to your questions, please email info@criduchatresearch.org anytime.
 You are not alone – 5p- syndrome is a community of families just like you, devoted to helping.

 Individual documents may be printed through links within this document.
-Here is a link to all printable materials listed below.
+Here is a to all printable materials listed below.

 First Steps…